bullhornfixie/ski-jump-game/readme.md

 )
 ```

-### Box ramp
+### Box ramp :package:

 **Goal** <br>
 Create a box ramp where the ball rolls along surface and gains air after hitting the lip.

 **Prolem** <br>
 There are two worlds in the scene `3D world` and `Physics world` which is invisble.
-There needs to a parellel universe for each object and this creates problems when you want to build more complex shapes.
+There needs to be a parellel universe for each 3D object and this creates problems when you want to build more complex shapes.

 Initially, I thought a plane in `cannon.js` could be a good starting point.
 It's a flat surface.
-However, a plane in physics world is infinite so there is no edge.
+However, a plane in physics world is infinite with no edge.
 The ball was rolling down the slope and hitting the plane but not dropping off an edge.
 How could I rememdy this?

 **Solution** <br>
 Could a box, rotated on the x axis, solve the problem? and if I can find a box in the physics library, how would you rotate it on x axis?

 Thankfully cannon.js has a box and you can set the scale! after much grind I managed to align the physics box to my (visible) 3D box and the ball was rolling along, hitting the lip, and gaining some air time...score.

-### Camera follows ball
+### Camera follows ball :movie_camera:

 **Goal** <br>
 Currently, the game ski slope is short and thus, the game will be short.
 The camera is fixed in a single position.
 Som if I make the ski slope longer, the player won't be able to see the skier when it's out of view.